Posted September 30, 2015

 “I had a great advisor, Dr. Albright, and a fantastic committee, Dr. Sam Hastings,

 Dr. Paul Solomon and Dr. Lee Walker, that helped polish my dissertation.
-They provided invaluable
+They provided

 Learn more about SLIS's award-winning doctoral program.